Andrew8726/cybersecurity-portfolio/README.md

-Andrew - Cybersecurity Portfolio
+Andrew Perez - Cybersecurity Portfolio
 About Me

-My name is Andrew and I am currently pursuing a Bachelor of Applied Cybersecurity degree through SANS Technology Institute.
+My name is Andrew Perez and I am currently pursuing a Bachelor of Applied Cybersecurity degree through SANS Technology Institute.
 My interest in cybersecurity developed through my work in systems administration, where I became interested in securing enterprise environments and supporting classified networks.
 Today, I work in cybersecurity and continue to expand my technical skills through hands-on training, Capture the Flag competitions, and professional certifications.

 BACS 3001 Capture The Flag Experience